Return To Search

 Salary & Benefits

-- Relocation assistance available for qualifying candidates
+- Relocation assistance available for eligible candidates

 Qualifications & Requirements

-- Master’s degree in Speech-Language Pathology from an accredited program
+- Master’s degree from an accredited program in Speech-Language Pathology

 - Background in language disorders, speech sound disorders, and autism spectrum disorders

-- Experience working with school-aged children and familiarity with school systems
+- Experience working with school-aged children preferred

 Ideal Candidate Snapshot